 Should you or should you not buy the Krups burr grinder?
 That is really the reason that we have written this article; to give you an honest and detailed review of this popular entry-level burr coffee grinder.

-The Krups gx5000 professional electric coffee burr grinder (quite the mouthful!) is Krups effort to produce a burr grinder cheap enough to be affordable but reliable enough to satisfy the coffee connoisseurs.
+The Krups burr grinder is Krups effort to produce a burr grinder cheap enough to be affordable but reliable enough to satisfy coffee lovers.
 And there is no denying that they have at least nailed the first part of the brief; this Krups coffee grinder is about as affordable as it comes for burr grinders.
 But the real question is does it live up to the second?

 Well hopefully by the end of the article you will be able to answer that!

-One of the main selling points of the Krups Gx5000 professional electric coffee burr grinder is the fact that it is a burr grinder.
+One of the main selling points of the Krups burr grinder is the fact that it is a burr grinder.
 But what does that mean and does it matter?

 Well basically any coffee grinder has the goal of turning whole coffee beans into smaller particles that are as consistent in size as possible.
 Blade and Burrs are simply two different ways of trying to achieve that.